 Basic Life Support for Healthcare Providers must be completed prior to starting the program and we accept only Basic Life Support (BLS) for Healthcare Providers from the American Heart Association, or CPR/AED for the Professional Rescuer from the American Red Cross.
 Please submit a copy of your CPR card with your application.

 Health Requirements including vaccinations are located on the Clinical Health Requirements page.

 The deadline for applications for the August class is February 1st.
 Application forms can be downloaded from the website or may be obtained from the School of Diagnostic Imaging, Cleveland Clinic Health System by calling 216-692-8665.
 Submit your completed form to the Program Manager with a non-refundable $20 application fee.
 Please do not send cash.
-We accept checks, money orders, and credit card payments.
-Checks or money orders should be made payable to the School of Diagnostic Imaging, Cleveland Clinic.
+We accept checks, and credit card payments.
+Checks should be made payable to the School of Diagnostic Imaging, Cleveland Clinic.
 For credit card payments, please call Gloria at 216-692-7512.
 Students must have their official high school and college transcripts mailed directly to the school.

 Gainful Employment Disclosure Report

 The following program information is available in our Gainful Employment Disclosure Report as required by the Department of Education:

 § Books and supplies